 - Stating you will not choose sides.

-- Reinforcing, you will only intervene if the team members have met and are unable to resolve the issue.
+- Reinforcing, you will only intervene if the team members have met and cannot resolve the issue.

-- Sharing that a person external to the conflict can't know the truth of the matter.
+- Sharing that a person external to the conflict may provide advice, but they can't know the truth of the matter.

-- Emphasize disciplinary action will occur if the team cannot resolve the issue.
+- Emphasizing disciplinary action will occur if the team cannot resolve the issue.